Privacy Policy

 Encryption and transport

-Androdex uses a secure pairing and encrypted transport design between the Android app and the host bridge.
+Androdex uses secure pairing and encrypts app traffic between the Android app and the host bridge.

 Local storage